Halls Creek Visitor Centre

 During the rush Old Halls Creek was a town of makeshift tents.
 After the gold was all but exhausted Halls Creek subsequently developed into a small centre for commerce and trade.
 At its peak the town boasted a Post Office, Hospital, Police Station, two stores and a hotel.

 The Royal Flying Doctors Memorial was erected at the Pioneer Cemetery for the 90th Anniversary.

-Camping is no longer available at Old Halls Creek.
+Camping is available at Old Halls Creek, $10 per vehicle.